elixir-lang/elixir-lang.github.com/crash-course.markdown

 There are two important differences between Elixir's `cond` and Erlang's `if`:

-1) `cond` allows any expression on the left side while Erlang allow only the subset valid in guard clauses;
+1) `cond` allows any expression on the left side while Erlang allows only guard clauses;

 2) `cond` uses Elixir's concepts of truthy and falsy values (everything is truthy except `nil` and `false`), Erlang's `if` expects strictly a boolean;